-- (1) The Master's examination is passed when all examinations have been graded as "sufficient" (4.0) or higher. - (2) For the calculation of the overall grade in accordance with § 11, paragraph 2, the grades of the modules completed during the course of study, in accordance with § 14, paragraph 1, number 1, will be added together.
+- (1) The Master's examination is passed when all examinations have been graded as "sufficient" (4.0) or higher. - (2) When calculating the overall grade in accordance with § 11, paragraph 2, the grades of the modules completed during the course of study, in accordance with § 14, paragraph 1, number 1, will be added together.
 This will constitute 50% of the overall grade; the grade for the Master's thesis constitutes the remaining 50%. - (3) The overall grade of the Master's thesis is calculated from the grades earned for the written thesis and the oral presentation with its defence.
 The grade for the written thesis is weighted by a factor of three; the grade for the oral presentation and defence is not weighted.

-§ 19 Retaking an examination; deadlines
+§ 19 Retaking an examination and deadlines

 - (1) If examination components are not passed, they may be retaken once.
 This includes failed examinations taken at other universities.
 A second re-examination is permitted only under exceptional circumstances and only for a maximum of two examinations; a second re-examination is not permitted for the Master's thesis.
-Approval must be granted by the examinations board. - (2) It is not permitted to retake an examination component which has been graded as passed. - (3) Failed examinations must be retaken no later than during the following semester.

-If candidates fail to meet this deadline, they will lose entitlement to take this examination, unless they are not responsible for the deadline being exceeded.
+Approval must be granted by the examinations board. - (2) Retaking an examination that has been graded as passed is not permitted. - (3) Failed examinations must be retaken no later than during the following semester.
+If candidates fail to meet this deadline, they will lose entitlement to take this examination, unless they are not at fault for the deadline being exceeded.